eduzenite/The-Pizza/README.md

 </ul>

 <h1>Steps</h1>
-The steps for the development of this project, will be detailed below and were written as the project progressed.
+The steps for the development of this project will be detailed below and were written as the project progressed.

 <h2>1° Step</h2>
 The first step will be the creation of the system routes.
-Before starting to define the routes, I usually make a drawing with the page map on paper.
+Before starting to define the routes, I usually draw the page map on paper.
 Initially all routes are accessible and I am gradually protecting them with a login system.

 <h2>2° Step (part 1)</h2>
 After creating the routes, I started creating the views, for that I used Bootstrap 4.
 I like themes that use this CSS framework, although there are others.
-At Laravel we used the blade to create templates and to start creating the screens, I created a "layout" folder that will contain the base of the layout.
+At Laravel I used Blade to create templates and to start creating the screens, I created a "layout" folder that will contain the base of the layout.
 <ul>
  <li>Home layout created</li>
  <li>The menu already has a link for each of the areas</li>